sitaramp/dotfiles-local/README.md

  - python3
  - vim janus
  - ripgrep
+ - ack2
+ - bash-completion

+3. On the client install powerline or nerdfonts.
+Configure terminal to your liking

-3. Clone the repository to you home directory:
+4. Clone the repository to your home directory:

 `git clone --recursive https://github.com/sitaramp/dotfiles-local ~/dotfiles-local